A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Discussion

-This observation gives a probabilistic interpretation of $I_{\text{HS}}$ and connects it to the vast and interesting literature on the theory of reflecting Brownian motion \cite{morters2010brownian,karatzas2014brownian}.
-Specifically, the half-normal distribution naturally appears in the theory of reflected Brownian motion (RBM) of stochastic (Wiener) processes of $\left\langle \abs{X_{t}}\right\rangle$ in spaces with reflecting boundaries.
-It arises as the probability distribution for the \textit{local boundary time} \cite{levy1965processus,it1965diffusion,lions1984stochastic,saisho1987stochastic,hsu1985probabilistic} and running maximum \cite{morters2010brownian,karatzas2014brownian,borodin2015handbook,grebenkov2019probability}.
-See also \cite{random}.
+This observation gives a probabilistic interpretation of $I_{\text{HS}}$ and connects it to the vast and interesting literature on the theory of reflected Brownian motion \cite{morters2010brownian,karatzas2014brownian}.
+The half-normal distribution naturally appears in the theory of stochastic (Wiener) processes of $\left\langle \abs{X_{t}}\right\rangle$ in spaces with reflecting boundaries.
+Specifically, it arises as the probability distribution for the running maximum \cite{morters2010brownian,karatzas2014brownian,borodin2015handbook,grebenkov2019probability} in an RBM.
+See for \cite{random} for less technical definitions of RBM and its key properties.
 In \cite{banderier2018local,wallner2020half}, it is also shown that the half-normal distribution emerges as the limit law for the \textit{local time} at $x=0$ in directed lattice path on $\mathbb{Z}$ with no drift.
 The local time at zero in this type of random walk is the sum the number of returns to zero and number of $x$-axis crossings.

-After giving a short introduction to the probabilistic interpretations of boundary conditions in section \ref{sec:ProbBC}, we give in section \ref{sec:LBT} a lightening overview of reflected Brownian motion (RBM), the Skorokhod construction \cite{skorokhod1961stochastic,skorokhod1962stochastic}, Tanakas's formula \cite{tanaka1979stochastic} and the important notion of local boundary time at a point $x$ $L^x_t$ \cite{levy1965processus,it1965diffusion}.